aalhadsawane/gpuIO/readme.md

 >Edit `benchmark_config.conf` in source dir of repo.

 >Set number of IO threads, dataset sizes, block sizes and IO modes there.

+*NOTE*: These IO threads, are the hardware threads not virtual and for colvas they max out to 20.
+Do not set number of io threads more than 20.

 ### 4. Run and get h5bench data in csv